unparalleled-js/docs-1/connectors/workday-rest.md

 Use the Workday REST integration connector to sync data between your Workday REST instance and other cloud applications.

-The Workday REST connector works best when you are executing small transactions (e.g. approve inbox task).
+The Workday REST connector works best when you are executing workflow-centric actions (e.g. approve inbox task).
 If your use case requires you to work with larger datasets (e.g. full reports from Workday) or with custom reports/objects, use the [Workday integration connector](/connectors/workday.md) instead.

 The Workday REST connector documentation contains the following chapters:
 - [Connection setup](workday-rest/connection-setup.md)